webserver105/Red_Light_Violation_Detection/README.md

 ## Motivation
 This project was built during my internship to solve a real-world problem: Detecting Red Light Traffic Violations.\
 It uses computer vision to automate the monitoring process and aims to improve road safety by reducing manual surveillance efforts

+## Introduction
+With the rapid growth of urban traffic, road rule violations—especially red light jumping—have become a serious concern, leading to accidents, congestion, and risks to public safety.
+In cities like those in India and around the world, manual monitoring alone is not enough to enforce traffic rules effectively.
+To address this issue, a real-time automated Red Light Violation Detection System becomes essential.
+This system leverages computer vision to detect vehicles violating traffic signals and helps authorities ensure better compliance.
+Equipped with a user-friendly web interface, the system not only detects violations using YOLOv8 and DeepSORT but also logs evidence with video clips and timestamps, making traffic enforcement more efficient and accurate.

 ## About the Project